figtracer/reth-mdbx-profiler/README.md

 ## what it does

 - traces page faults on mdbx memory-mapped regions
-- traces mdbx cursor operations (seeks, gets, navigation)
+- traces mdbx cursor operations (seeks, gets, navigation, puts)
 - correlates page faults with cursor operations to attribute faults to specific tables
 - generates interactive html visualizations